FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/02Task2.md

 ![lab12](../images/terraform2.png)

-5. Terraform deployment takes atleast 10-15 min to complete.
+5. Terraform deployment takes at least 10-15 min to complete.
   * Once Terraform is complete you should see the output.
 Please copy the output to notepad.

 ![lab13](../images/tfoutput.png)